-- 13.2 Applications shall include:

-- a) Confirmation that the applicant has read and understood the Regulations and agrees, on its own behalf and on behalf of everyone associated with its participation in the Championship, to observe them.

-- b) The name of the team.

-- c) The make of the competing car. - d) The make of the engine. - e) The names of the drivers.
-A driver may be nominated subsequent to the application upon payment of a fee fixed by the FIA. - f) An undertaking by the applicant to participate in every Event with the number of cars and drivers entered. - g) Confirmation from the applicant that both he and his intended drivers have complied with the requirements of Article 22 of these Sporting Regulations. - 13.3 There is no limit to the number of car a team may enter for the Championship. - 13.4 The entry fee per car per season is €12,000.
+- 13.2 Applications shall include: - a) Confirmation that the applicant has read and understood the Regulations and agrees, on its own behalf and on behalf of everyone associated with its participation in the Championship, to observe them. - b) The name of the team. - c) The make of the competing car. - d) The make of the engine. - e) The names of the drivers.
+A driver may be nominated subsequent to the application upon payment of a fee fixed by the FIA. - f) An undertaking by the applicant to participate in every Event with the number of cars and drivers entered. - Any competitor who fails to participate in an Event will be reported to the stewards of the Event in guestion. - g) Confirmation from the applicant that both he and his intended drivers have complied with the requirements of Article 22 of these Sporting Regulations. - 13.3 There is no limit to the number of car a team may enter for the Championship. - 13.4 The entry fee per car per season is €12,000.